KristofferC/OhMyREPL.jl/README.md

 ### Automatically start with Julia.

-One way of automatically starting the package with Julia is by simply putting `using PimpMyREPL` in your `.juliarc.jl` file.
+One way of automatically starting the package with Julia is by simply putting `using OhMyREPL` in your `.juliarc.jl` file.

-You can also compile `PimpMyREPL` into the Julia system image.
+You can also compile `OhMyREPL` into the Julia system image.
 This will mean that there is no need to edit your `.juliarc` file and the Julia REPL will start a bit quicker since it does not have to parse and compile the package when it is loaded.
 The way to do this is described in the [Julia manual](http://docs.julialang.org/en/release-0.4/devdocs/sysimg/#building-the-julia-system-image) but is also summarized here:

-* Create a `userimg.jl` file that contains `Base.require(:PimpMyREPL)`.
+* Create a `userimg.jl` file that contains `Base.require(:OhMyREPL)`.
 * Run `include(joinpath(JULIA_HOME, Base.DATAROOTDIR, "julia", "build_sysimg.jl"))`
 * Run `build_sysimg(default_sysimg_path(), "native", userimg_path=USERIMGPATH; force=true)` where `USERIMGPATH` is the path to the `userimg.jl` file.

 If you are building Julia from source, the `userimg.jl` file can just be moved to the `Base` folder and then run `make` like normal.

-Note that you will have to redo this process if `PimpMyREPL` is updated.
+Note that you will have to redo this process if `OhMyREPL` is updated.

 ### Documentation